Wednesday, April 13th, 2011

 Friday, April 15th, 2011

 I travelled the dirt roads then highways into Deming, seeing a Mule Deer and some quail.
 Before reaching Keith's place I had some great ribs and some truly excellent potato salad.
 When I found Keith he was ready for lunch so I had some delicious tacos as a second lunch.
-Keith then dropped me off at Interstate Freeway10 and I slackpacked back to his place.
+Keith then dropped me off at 10 and I slackpacked back to his place.
 Later we went to dinner, where I had a filling plate of spaghetti and Italian sausage.
 The eating in this town is excellent.

 Camp: Keith's couch